 The reason is so you will know which side of your pc screen to move your mouse for it to travel to the second screen.
 Right-press on your desktop and hit “display settings.”

-Using your mouse, drag the monitor 2 with relative to the physical location of your second monitor.
+Using your mouse, drag monitor number 2 relative to the physical location of your second monitor.

 In my case, the location of the latter is on the left-hand side.
 So I drag monitor 2 to the left-hand side as well.